-On Mondays in 2019-20, we will offer English for 9th and 10th grade students.
+On Mondays, Deerstream offers English for 9th and 10th grade students.
 The aim of this course is to help students learn to read great literature with insight and to write about it with clarity, organization, and style.
 Students will spend significant time outside of class on reading and writing assignments and will come together for excellent instruction and stimulating conversation.

-On Wednesday mornings in 2019-2020, we will offer a high school chemistry course geared for 9th and 10th graders.
-Students will gain an excellent foundation in chemistry through this rigorous, college-preparatory course.
-Class sessions will be devoted to lecture and labs, while weekly assignments will guide students through the study of chemistry.
+On Wednesday mornings, we offer high school science geared for 9th and 10th graders (and the occasional 11th grader) alternating years between biology and chemistry.
+In 2023-24, we are offering Chemistry, giving students an excellent foundation through this rigorous, college-preparatory course.
+Class sessions will be devoted to lectures and labs, while weekly assignments will guide students through the study of chemistry.
 Tests, quizzes, and lab reports will be assigned.